Cy Schneider

 Cyril M. Schneider (June 11, 1929 – February 22, 1994) was an American advertising executive and author.
 He is best known for his work in children's advertising for Mattel and as the president of Nickelodeon from 1980 to 1984.
+He is not related to Dan Schneider.

 Early life

 Schneider was born on June 11, 1929, in Chicago, Illinois to Marcus and Marcia Schneider (née Cotler).
 His home town was Los Angeles.
 He graduated with a degree in journalism from the University of Southern California and graduated with a master's degree in American literature from New York University.

 Career

 Carson-Roberts Agency

 He joined the Carson-Roberts Agency in Los Angeles in 1953 and later on became the president of the company until 1970 when it was bought by Ogilvy & Mather, where Schneider would work for the next 10 years.
 In 1954, he was an Account Manager for Mattel in the Carson-Roberts Agency.
 In that same year Mattel spent $500,000 to sponsor the Mickey Mouse Club.
 Schneider was the first person to film a toy commercial.
 From 1978 to 1980, Schneider was Ogilvy & Mather's senior vice president in New York City.